Iranian Women Are Changing the Game

-Aware of the sociocultural, religious and political challenges faced by the LBGTIQ community in Muslim countries, I engage Nousha weeks later in a Whatsapp interview to discuss the situation for queer Iranians.
+Aware of the sociocultural, religious and political challenges faced by the LGBTIQ+ community in Muslim countries, I engage Nousha weeks later in a Whatsapp interview to discuss the situation for queer Iranians.

 According to Equaldex, sodomy is punishable by death and lesbianism by 100 lashes.

-The draconian attempts to silence Iran’s LBGTIQ community don’t erase trans people all together, though.
+The draconian attempts to silence Iran’s LBGBTIQA+ community don’t erase trans people alogether, though.
 The Guardian notes that, according to reports, Iran now performs more reassignment surgeries than any other country save Thailand.

 This, however, can also reflect Iran’s intolerance of transgender; the law may force sex reassignment surgery on trans people who’d prefer to keep their birth-assigned sex.
 Reportedly, some gay men have, too, been forced into the procedure.